babylonchain/btc-staking-ts/README.md

 //          emulator signatures required for the staking to be activated.
 //       - `minimumUnbondingTime: number`: The minimum unbonding period
 //          allowed by the Babylon system .
+//       - `magicBytes: Buffer`: The magic bytes that are appended to the data
+//          embed script that is used to identify the staking transaction on BTC.
 //    Below, these values are hardcoded, but they should be retrieved from the
 //    Babylon system.

 const covenantPks: Buffer[] = covenant_pks.map((pk) => Buffer.from(pk, "hex"));
 const covenantThreshold: number = 3;
 const minUnbondingTime: number = 101;
+const magicBytes: Buffer = Buffer.from("62627434", "hex") // "bbt4" tag

 // 2.
 Define the user selected parameters of the staking contract:
 //    - `stakerPk: Buffer`: The public key without the coordinate of the